QIWI-API/qiwi-wallet-personal-docs/qiwi-wallet-personal_en.html.md

 # Checkout  {#invoice}

-For use Checkout  [API QIWI Кассы](https://developer.qiwi.com/en/bill-payments/), you can create authorization key in   [p2p.qiwi.com](https://p2p.qiwi.com) or POST request:
+To use Checkout in  [API QIWI Kassa](https://developer.qiwi.com/en/bill-payments/), you can create authorization key in   [p2p.qiwi.com](https://p2p.qiwi.com) or use this POST request.

 This request create keys (PublicKey и SecretKey) and add  Server Notifications in settings.